-In this article, you will learn how to begin each day as a modern Stoic, infusing your psyche with powerful principles to maximise your productivity and peace of mind.
+In this article, you will learn how to begin each day as a modern Stoic, infusing your psyche with powerful principles to maximize your productivity and peace of mind.

 You may know by now, one of the most famous Stoic techniques is what’s called “premeditation of adversity.”